Conservation work at Ham House

 Ham House has stood the test of time for the last 400 years.
 Keeping it in tip top condition is the task of our conservation team.
 See them in action as they work to preserve Ham House for the next 400 years.

 Throughout the year every intricate detail of Ham House needs to be inspected, cleaned and conserved.
-The conservation team have a huge amount of knowledge about the collection and the specialised way we care for it.
+The conservation team have a huge amount of knowledge about the collection and the specialist skills needed to care for it.
 Why not ask them what they are up to today?
-One day it might be up high working on a scaffold to inspect the moulded ceilings, with it's fine cornicing and guilt.
-The next day might be spent working on intricate objects analyising the condition or polishing the marquetry floors walked on by centuries of past inhabitants and modern visitors alike.
+One day it might be up high working on a scaffold to inspect the moulded ceilings, with its fine cornicing and gilding.
+The next day might be spent working on intricate objects analysing their condition, or polishing the marquetry floors walked on by centuries of past inhabitants and modern visitors alike.

-When working on an object or piece of furniture, the conservation tean use specialist tools and techniques to carry out there work, find out about different brushes and how long it takes one person to wax the great stairs.
-Some are adapted to our needs such as low suction hoovers which remove dirt without damaging objects.
-Whatever work they do is carefully logged and catalogued as part of the ongoing history and care of Ham House.
+When working on an object or piece of furniture, the conservation team use specialist tools and techniques to carry out their work.
+Find out about different brushes, or how long it takes one person to wax the Great Stairs.
+Some of our tools are adapted to our specialist needs, such as low suction hoovers which remove dirt without damaging objects.
+Whatever work the conservation team does is carefully logged and catalogued as part of the ongoing history and care of Ham House.

 Much of the work of the conservation team is to prevent damage happening in the first place, be it due to light, humidity or pest damage.
-Walk around the house and see the subtle ways we monitor the gradual process of time.
-Be it humidity monitors or recording the creepy crawlies that like to nibble away at the collection we’re always working hard to protect Ham House.
+Walk around the house and see the subtle ways we monitor the gradual process of time, monitor humidity, and record and prevent any creepy crawlies that like to nibble away at the collection we’re always working hard to protect at Ham House.

 It takes your support